Darragh Canavan

 Darragh Canavan (born 2000) is a Gaelic footballer who plays for Errigal Ciarán and the Tyrone county team.
-He is the son of Peter Canavan, a former All-Ireland winning captain with Tyrone.
+His father, Peter Canavan, is a former All-Ireland winning captain with Tyrone, and his brother Ruairí is also an inter-county footballer.

 Playing career

+University

+In his studies at Ulster University, Canavan established himself on their senior football team.
+Ulster faced UCD in the final of the Sigerson Cup on 14 February 2024.
+Canavan was man-of-the-match, scoring five points from play as Ulster won the competition for the first time in sixteen years.
+Canavan was later named on the Sigerson Cup team of the year.

 Club

 On 30 September 2018, Canavan made his Tyrone Senior Football Championship debut, scoring a point from the bench in a loss to Coalisland.

 Errigal Ciarán reached the county final in 2019, facing Trillick on 13 October.
 Canavan didn't start the game through injury, coming on as a second-half sub.
 Trillick won the match by 0–12 to 2–4.
 It would be 2022 before Errigal Ciarán reached another county final, where they came up against Carrickmore on 30 October.
 Canavan scored three points in the 2–11 to 1–12 win.
 Canavan was named man of the match and also finished as the championship's top scorer.

+Errigal Ciarán reached the county final again in 2023, facing Trillick once again.
+Canavan scored two points, but Trillick were three-point winners after extra-time.
+The two sides met in the county final for the second year in a row in 2024, with Canavan captaining Errigal Ciarán.
+Canavan scored two points and lifted the cup after a 0–12 to 1–8 win.
+Errigal went on to reach the final of the Ulster Senior Club Football Championship for the first time since 2002.
+In the final against Kilcoo, Canavan scored a point as Errigal Ciarán won the match by 1–8 to 0–10, and lifted the cup as captain.